jferreiraz/CSS/Login-main/README.md

 >Project focus: Make different pages and layouts with different types of styling looking for a pleasant and interactive interface. <br>

 <br>
 Description: Different pages with different styling, with main focus on html and css.
 The intention was to bring a pleasant, accessible and usable page from the frontend only.
 Each folder has a different project.
+Login used at development of LocBom.
 <br><br>

 ### How to Add your solutions: